Cranbourne North - East

 Cranbourne North - East's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Cranbourne North - East shows excellent health outcomes with low prevalence rates for common conditions across all ages.
+Cranbourne North-East shows excellent health outcomes with low prevalence of common conditions across all ages.

-Private health cover stands at approximately 51%, slightly below the average SA2 area's rate of around 60%.
+Private health cover stands at approximately 51%, slightly below the average SA2 area's rate (~7,361 people).
 The most prevalent medical conditions are asthma and mental health issues, affecting 6.3% and 4.8% of residents respectively.
-A total of 81.7% of residents report no medical ailments, higher than Greater Melbourne's 76.4%.
-In this area, 6.1% of residents are aged 65 or over (869 people), lower than the 9.6% in Greater Melbourne.
-Despite this smaller senior population, health outcomes among seniors require particular attention due to their strength.
+A total of 81.7% report no medical ailments, higher than Greater Melbourne's 76.4%.
+Only 6.1% of residents are aged 65 or over (878 people), lower than Greater Melbourne's 9.6%.
+Health outcomes among seniors require more attention despite being strong overall.

 Frequently Asked Questions - Health